vite-pwa/vite-plugin-pwa/CONTRIBUTING.md

 > The default options from the `cli` are just to check your changes are not breaking major ui/app frameworks build: `generateSW` strategy, `Prompt for update` behavior and `Enable periodic SW updates` to `no`.

-> If your changes are specific to a specific behavior, just use the corresponding option on the `cli`.
+> If your changes are specific to some behavior, just use the corresponding option on the `cli`.

 ## Testing website docs changes